vzool/docs/app/contributor/store.md

 ## State

-When in `development` mode, you can view all of these state variables in [Vue DevTools](https://github.com/vuejs/vue-devtools), but we've included an abridged example here for reference:
+When in `development` mode, you can view all of these state variables in [Vue DevTools](https://github.com/vuejs/vue-devtools), but we've included an abridged example here for reference.
+All of these values can be accessed within the App using: `this.$store.state`.
+For example, `this.$store.state.currentUser.first_name` would be `Admin` in the example below.

 ```json
 {